 Most organizations and governments nowadays have digitalization on their agendas and in technical newspapers, you often see headlines like ”More digitalization needed” or ”Digitalize or die”.
 But what does digitalization really mean?
 If you invest in digitalization, what are you investing in?
-The truth is that no-one knows for sure.
+The truth is that no one knows for sure.
 Digitalization is a frequently used buzzword, that can mean any digital transformation.
 The very breadth of this concept becomes an obstacle for management in organizations that want to start a digital transformation journey.
 Where should you start?

 Whilst digitalization is important for the future success of a company, we must appreciate the challenges that come with the vision.
 There is no generic answer to how we should address these challenges.
 All mature organizations have a legacy to protect.
-It is a great asset, but also a burden in transformation efforts.
+Legacy is a great asset but can also be a burden in transformation efforts.
 Great care must be taken when changing processes that affect the very foundation of the company’s success.
 The Industry 4.0 vision is not a finalized product and requires adaption to fit into existing workflows.
 Understanding the current process is key, as well as focusing on finding open and agile solutions that ensure success also in the future.
-No-one knows where the digital transformation journey will take us.
+No one knows where the digital transformation journey will take us.
 What we do know is that it needs to prepare us for the challenges of tomorrow and please the expectations of future generations.
 To quote T-rex hit single from 1972 - ”you won’t fool the children of the revolution”.